 Emergency Showers and Eyewash:

-Types and locations as determined by MSU EHS.
+Types and locations as preapproved by MSU EHS before construction.

 In areas where whole body wetting is not required a hand operated hose spray may be used.
 This should have a quick opening squeeze lever valve with a flow of at least six gallons per minute in a spray pattern.
 This spray may be located near the laboratory sink.

-Provide 60-95 F. water for the emergency showers and drench hose/eyewash unless directed otherwise by EHS.
+Provide 60-95 F. water for the emergency showers and eyewashes unless directed otherwise by EHS.
 Refer to ANSI 358.1 for flow requirements.
+Combination drench hose/eyewashes can be cold water only without need for tempering.

 Where feasible, floor drains should be installed near safety showers, with the floor sloped sufficiently down toward the floor drain.